 But for the past few weeks, I’ve strangely been drawn to Christian songs.
-Not just any but Kenyan gospel songs that we grew up with in the 2000s.
-What I loved about them, even before I became a music junkie, is they were simple and straight to the point.
+And not just any but Kenyan gospel songs that we grew up with in the 2000s.
+What I loved about them, and I’m sure many people did, is they were simple and straight to the point.

 They were also free of all the glam and social media fame you see nowadays.
-It wasn’t about how many hits you got on YouTube, but about the spiritual message.
-Maybe that’s why they are so memorable.
+It wasn’t about how many hits you got on YouTube, but the deep spiritual message you were sending.
+Maybe that’s why they are still so memorable.